Chorley: Economy

 The first signs of industry, as with many towns in Lancashire, was mining; evidence of which can be seen by the various abandoned quarries on the outskirts of the town.
 One of these is Anglezarke Quarry, between Chorley and Horwich.
 Remnants of mining include an old railway bridge from the Duxbury Mine off Wigan Lane.
 Eventually, the mining industry was replaced by cotton mills.

 Manufacture of trucks was inherited from the neighbouring town of Leyland.
 A large factory on Pilling Lane produced, including military vehicles and tanks during the Second World War.

 After the Second World War, production was reduced and the final part of the site was closed in 2008 by BAE Systems.
 A large part of the site has been redeveloped for residential and industrial use as Buckshaw Village.

-Through the twentieth century, especially the latter half, Chorley suffered the loss of much of its manufacturing capacity with great losses in or the completely disappearance of its coal, textiles, motor vehicles and armaments industries.
+Through the twentieth century, especially the latter half, Chorley suffered the loss of much of its manufacturing capacity with great losses in or the complete disappearance of its coal, textiles, motor vehicles and armaments industries.

 Leyland Trucks and BAE Systems are Central Lancashire's largest employers, with their sites in Leyland and Samlesbury respectively.

 Other companies with a presence in the borough are: